 The beautiful flowstone, unique bacon formations and the thousands of stalactite and stalagmite formations are the result of water moving through limestone, picking up infinitesimal amounts of lime and depositing it inside the cavern.

 The coloring of the cavern comes from pigments of iron, magnesium and other minerals through which the water seeps.
-The limestone deposits themselves are snow white.

 A crevice caused by a blast during construction of the Valley Division of the Southern Railway in 1884 allowed vapor to escape and aroused the curiosity of several youths in the area.
 With a rope, the daring boys descended through the fissure to a depth of 150 feet.
 They thought they might find water, but instead, their flickering candles revealed caverns of such size and beauty that they hurried back to the surface to share the news of their discovery.